abandrea/Cloud_project/project/README.md

 ### Install Docker and Docker-Compose

 First, it is necessary to install Docker and Docker-Compose.
 On MacOS, it is possible to install Docker Desktop, which includes Docker-Compose.
-(On Linux, it is possible to install Docker and Docker-Compose separately.)
+(On Linux, it is needed to install Docker and Docker-Compose separately.)

 To install Docker Desktop, it is necessary to download the installer from the official website: https://www.docker.com/products/docker-desktop